-And there were photographs of famous people – I recognized Raymond Chandler, Mia Farrow, Percy Thrower, Viv Richards and others – torn from books and magazines and presumably standing in for fictional counterparts,some of them part-smothered by layers of sheets of paper, pinned in place I suppose by events; others not obviously bound into the system of ribbons and pins, but able to move freely over the strange surface of their world.
+Some of these images were part-smothered by layers of sheets of paper, pinned in place I suppose by events; others not obviously bound into the system of ribbons and pins, but able to move freely over the strange surface of their world.

-Other than the boards there was a table under the window on the fourth wall, one swivel chair with steel castors, and on the table an Anglepoise lamp.
+Other than the boards, there was a table under the window on the fourth wall, one swivel chair with steel castors, and on the table an Anglepoise lamp.
 There was no computer; this was an analogue space.

 In the days leading up to Hunter Sidney's death and at his request, Veronica de Viggiani had started to dismantle the room.
 The Love Filter was her inheritance and she would need all this material.
 Her vision was to start by reconstructing it at her own home in Italy, and to this end she had taken dozens of photographs, and was removing the various elements layer by layer, like an anatomist or restorer, and placing them in cardboard boxes she had bought for the purpose.

-If this was a mnemonic system, she said to me once as she leafed helplessly through a particularly thick bundle of notes, and in response to something or other I had said, then so is my entire life.
+If this is a mnemonic system, she said to me as she leafed helplessly through a particularly thick bundle of notes, and in response to something or other I had said, then so is my entire life.

 Would Hunter Sidney have found this wall hard to explain, like Camillo in his memory theatre, stuttering at the attempted transition from clear mental picture to clear verbal form?

 I did not ask Veronica to make the attempt, just watched her at work from time to time.
-But I did wonder – aloud – if she was not in fact missing an opportunity to do something extraordinary, and unwrite the Love Filter, reversing the order in which it had been written with the aid of the mnemonic wall.
+But I did —aloud—if she was not in fact missing an opportunity to do something extraordinary, and unwrite the Love Filter, reversing the order in which it had been written with the aid of the mnemonic wall.

 I reasoned it thus: the whole thing could be said to have reached a point of maximal expansion, so that it should now gradually collapse under its own weight, as though Hunter Sidney’s death were some sort of catastrophic singularity in the space-time of his creation; characters should retrace their steps, be reborn in memory, wander off the spectrum of the narrative, working their way from the high-water mark of ordered relations as expressed by the final state of the wall, to their disordered starting point, where they did not yet know anybody, had not yet done anything.